aimms/documentation/dataexchange/mapping.rst

 By default, when writing CSV files, Excel sheets and Parquet files, AIMMS will first generate columns generated on the basis of the current contents associated with the :token:`name-binds-to` index.
 Subsequently, it will fill individual fields, on a row-per-row basis, based on the presence of data in the :token:`maps-to` identifier.
 If that identifier contains data for tuples which do not currently lie in the set associated with the :token:`name-binds-to` index, such data will not be written, and may potentially lead to rows without any data.

-Cells under control of a :token:`name-binds-to` index, for which no data is present in the :token:`maps-to` identifier will normally be left empty.
-With the :token:`write-defaults` attribute you can indicate that you want the default value of that identifier to be written to such cells instead.

 The iterative-binds-to attribute
 --------------------------------